Hoyasumii/bee-movie/README.md

 How should I start it?
 "You like jazz?"
 No, that's no good.

 Here she comes!
-Speak, you fool
+Speak, you fool!